2019 Pacific typhoon season: Typhoon Bualoi

 On October 17, the Joint Typhoon Warning Center began monitoring a disturbance situated a couple hundred miles east of the Marshall Islands, and on October 19, the disturbance quickly organised into Tropical Depression 22W.
 Advisories began to be issued on the system as a conducive environment with very warm sea surface temperatures and low wind shear allowed 22W to strengthen.
 By October 19, it became Tropical Storm Bualoi and on the next day, it entered a period of rapid intensification.
 Bualoi quickly became a severe tropical storm and then a typhoon soon afterwards.
 The rate of strengthening slowed until October 21, at which point Bualoi became a Category 2-equivalent typhoon on the Saffir-Simpson hurricane wind scale.
 The system then recommenced its rapid intensification, strengthening to Category 3 six hours later, and proceeded to steadily intensify further to Category 4 later the same day.
 Bualoi reached its peak intensity on October 22, with 10-minute sustained winds of 185 km/h and one-minute sustained winds of 260 km/h, equivalent to a Category 5 major hurricane.
 The system began to rapidly weaken the following day, dropping to a category 3-equivalent typhoon.

 Severe Tropical Storm Matmo

 A tropical depression formed near Palau on October 28 and made landfall in Vietnam on October 30 as it intensified to a tropical storm and was named "Matmo".
 The storm brought rainfall to Cambodia and Thailand, while the heaviest rainfall occurred in Vietnam, causing flooding and road closures.
 The storm quickly weakened to tropical depression status and dissipated, with its remnants later emerging into the North Indian Ocean on November 2.
 The remnants soon redeveloped into a depression on November 5, which later became Cyclone Bulbul.

+Matmo destroyed 2,700 houses and 35 schools, causing 3.8 billion VND (US$165 million) in damage in Vietnam, with majority of losses in two provinces: Quảng Ngãi and Bình Định.
+The storm also killed two people in the country.